IlyaChichkov/InstituteLabWorksC/README.md

 # InstituteLabWorksC
-Laboratory Programs On C Language
+Laboratory Programs On C Language (!
+16 variant)

 📌 Note: Just now got some nice tip - you can add all projects to one solution